On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Introduction

 In the second approach, the density matrix is understood as the statistical average over an ensemble of stochastic pure-state trajectories.
 The latter viewpoint naturally motivates the introduction of stochastic Hamiltonians, in which the environmental influence is represented by time-dependent random fluctuations of system parameters.
 Averaging over realizations recovers the mixed-state dynamics of an open system, although the environment degrees of freedom are never considered explicitly.
 This framework offers a physically intuitive and computationally versatile route to include environmental effects in the dynamics, and has proven particularly powerful in the interpretation of spectroscopic observables where noise-induced dephasing and spectral diffusion play a central role and are reflected in the spectral lineshape \cite{Anderson1954,Kubo1954AAbsorption,Kubo1963StochasticEquations,Haken1973AnMotion,Sanda2008StochasticExcitons}.
 More recently, a wide range of sophisticated techniques have been developed to control and drive the quantum state for information processing.
 When the control field is described within a semiclassical framework, the inclusion of fluctuations in the driving protocol directly maps onto a stochastic Hamiltonian description.
 This perspective is especially relevant in the context of noisy intermediate-scale quantum (NISQ) devices \cite{Preskill2018QuantumBeyond,Brandhofer2021SpecialThem,Bharti2022NoisyAlgorithms}, where unavoidable imperfections and control noise manifest as stochastic perturbations of the system Hamiltonian, thereby shaping both dynamics and computational fidelity \cite{DeKeijzer2025QubitNoise,Baratz2025Data-DrivenDecomposition,Cialdi2017All-opticalChannels,Cialdi2019ExperimentalDynamics}.

-In this work, we start from the dynamics induced by a stochastic Hamiltonian \cite{Kubo1963StochasticEquations,Haken1973AnMotion,Hasegawa1980StochasticProcesses}, as it provides a particularly direct and versatile route.
+In this work, we start from the dynamics induced by a stochastic Hamiltonian \cite{Kubo1963StochasticEquations,Haken1973AnMotion,Hasegawa1980StochasticProcesses}, as it provides a particularly direct and versatile route to model environmental effects without the need for a complete microscopic model of the underlying system-environment dynamics.
 In this framework, the effective Hamiltonian $H^\mathrm{eff}_t$ is composed of the bare system Hamiltonian $H$ plus a randomly fluctuating term $H_t^\mathrm{fluct}$, so that we can write

 where $\hat{R}$ is a Hermitian operator in the system state that defines the interaction with the environment, and $(Z_t)_{t\geq0}$ is either a continuous stochastic process or a discontinuous noise that models the effect of the environment on the system.
 Since the specific form of the system Hamiltonian $H$ is not relevant to our discussion, we will consider it as a generic time-independent Hermitian operator, but our conclusions can be easily generalized to the time-dependent case.